ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 The example above read the following way:
 1. The empty list, nil
-1. A list containing the numbers 1, 2 and 3
+1. A list containing the numbers 1, 2, and 3
-1. A list containing the booleans `false`, `true` and `false`.
-Repetitions are allowed
+1. A list containing the Booleans `false`, `true`, and `false`.
+Repetitions are allowed.
 1. A list of lists

-Lists are defined as being either empty, which is written `[]`, or being an element `x` added at the front of another list `u`, which is written `x :: u` (the double colon operator is pronounced “cons”).
+Lists are defined as being either empty, written `[]`, or being an element `x` added at the front of another list `u`, which is written `x :: u` (the double colon operator is pronounced “cons”).
 ```ocaml
 # 1 :: [2; 3; 4];;
 - : int list = [1; 2; 3; 4]
 ```

-In OCaml, _pattern matching_ provides a mean to inspect data of any kind, except functions.
-In this section, it is introduced on lists, it will be generalized to other data types in the next section.
+In OCaml, _pattern matching_ provides a means to inspect data of any kind, except functions.
+In this section, it is introduced on lists, and it will be generalised to other data types in the next section.
 Here is how pattern matching can be used to define a recursive function that computes the sum of a list of integers:
 ```ocaml
 # let rec sum u =
     match u with